Public Bus (Singapore Bus Academy)

 - e2i organises various thematic job fairs for the public transport industry, including direct referrals to the public transport operators.

 - To allow the public to better understand the career opportunities in the industry, e2i also collaborated with the public transport operators in job previews and on-site learning journeys at the bus depots.
-Participants would gain insights to the daily roles, responsibilities and competencies of being a bus professional.
+Participants would gain insights into the daily roles, responsibilities and competencies of being a bus professional.

-- Since 2009, e2i has supported the bus industry to attract, retain and grow the workforce.
+Since 2009, e2i has supported the bus industry to attract, retain and grow the workforce.
 In response to the downturn back then, e2i has worked closely with affected companies to cut cost, minimise retrenchments, and help workers enter the Public Transport sector.
 Several employment and employability initiatives were also developed over the years to equip the workers with additional vocational and soft skill-sets to deepen their competencies and grow in their careers.
-This includes:

 - Place–and-Train programme for Public Transport Engineers and Bus Captains.